-David Drury is the author of a half-dozen books including Transforming Presence, God is for Real, Being Dad, SoulShift, & Duckville.
+David Drury is the author of ten books including Transforming Presence, God is for Real, Being Dad, SoulShift, & Duckville.
 He serves as the chief of staff for the international headquarters of The Wesleyan Church.
 He previously served as a local church pastor in five congregations in the Midwest as a church planter, solo pastor, or staff pastor in urban, suburban, and rural settings.
 He has degrees from Indiana Wesleyan University, Gordon-Conwell Theological Seminary, and Kingswood University.

 FULL VERY LONG bio: